timfeid/hackintosh/README.md

 ## Notes
 - Needed to physically remove the m.2 wifi that comes with the board
+- Probably would have just gotten a working m.2 wifi to replace it instead of the fenvi, but here we are

 ## What does not work?
 - ???